Finite temperature phase transition in the two-dimensional Coulomb glass at low disorders: Model and numerical method

-Here $\phi_{i}$ is the random on-site energy of site $i$ drawn from a uniform distribution on the interval $[-W/2,W/2]$, where $W$ is the disorder strength. $S_{i}=n_{i}-1/2$ is the pseudo spin variable (with $n_{i} \in 0,1$) of site $i$.
+Here $\phi_{i}$ is the random on-site energy of site $i$ drawn from a uniform distribution on the interval $[-W/2,W/2]$, where $W$ is the disorder strength. $S_{i}=n_{i}-1/2$ is the pseudospin variable (with $n_{i} \in 0,1$) of site $i$.
 All the energies and temperature are measured in the units of $e^{2}/\kappa a$, where $\kappa$ is the dielectric constant and $e$ is the elementary charge.
 The distance is measured in the units of the lattice constant $a$. $J_{ij}=\frac{e^{2}}{\kappa \vert \overrightarrow{r_{i}} - \overrightarrow{r_{j}} \vert}$ is the Coulomb interaction between sites $i$ and $j$.
 We have used the periodic boundary condition so the distance between two sites is considered as the length of the shortest path between them.
-This leads to a cut off in the Coulomb interactions at the distance $L/2$ (where $L$ is the linear dimension of the system).\\ To study the equilibrium properties of CG we have performed Monte Carlo simulation.
+This leads to a cut off in the Coulomb interactions at the distance $L/2$ (where $L$ is the linear dimension of the system).

+To study the equilibrium properties of CG we have performed Monte Carlo simulation.
 A charge neutral system at half filling (on a square lattice of $N=L \times L$ sites) with completely random spin configuration $\lbrace S_{i}\rbrace$ was annealed down to $T=0.01$ using Metropolis algorithm \cite{ref27,ref28} and Kawasaki dynamics.
 Here a single Monte Carlo step (MCS) requires randomly choosing two sites of opposite spins for spin exchange.
 To calculate the change in energy ($\Delta E$) in the system, we have used the Hartree energy ($\varepsilon_{i}$) \cite{ref1,ref2} defined as the energy required to remove an electron from the occupied site or the energy gained by adding an electron to an empty site keeping the occupancy of other sites unchanged.
 It is given as

 The change in energy due to an electron hopping from site $i$ to site $j$ is then given by \cite{ref1}